emersion/emersion.fr/content/blog/2021-07-21-status-update-31.md

 Reality headsets on Wayland.
 The Vulkan and Mesa bits have been merged, and the wayland-protocols, wlroots and Xwayland patches are in good shape.

-I've mentored [Joshua Ashton] and tricked him to get into Wayland protocols development.
+I've mentored [Joshua Ashton] and tricked him into getting into Wayland protocol development.
 We've been working on a [surface-suspension] protocol to allow off-screen surfaces to consume less resources, and at the same time fix buggy Vulkan games.
 More work with Khronos will be required to move this forward.